Sister Act (musical): Subsequent productions

+In 2010 Stage Entertainment produced the first international adaptation in Germany.

-The first UK touring production opened on October 4, 2011, at the Manchester Opera House, with Cynthia Erivo as Deloris Van Cartier, Denise Black as Mother Superior, Julie Atherton as Sister Mary Robert, and Michael Starke as Monsignor O'Hara.
+The first UK touring production opened on October 4, 2011, at the Manchester Opera House, with Cynthia Erivo as Deloris Van Cartier, Denise Black as the Mother superior, Julie Atherton as Sister Mary Robert, and Michael Starke as Monsignor O'Hara.
 The tour played its final performance on October 20, 2012.

 A new non-replica UK tour officially opened on August 11, 2016, running to September 3, 2017.
-Directed and choreographed by Craig Revel Horwood, the tour starred Alexandra Burke as Deloris Van Cartier Jon Robyns as Eddie and Rosemary Ashe as Sister Mary Lazarus.
+Directed and choreographed by Craig Revel Horwood, the tour starred Alexandra Burke as Deloris Van Cartier, Jon Robyns as Eddie and Rosemary Ashe as Sister Mary Lazarus.

 The first national North American tour debuted on October 2, 2012, at the Ed Mirvish Theatre in Toronto, Canada and closed on June 29, 2014, at the Majestic Theatre in San Antonio, Texas.
-The cast included Ta'Rea Campbell as Deloris Van Cartier, Hollis Resnik as Mother Superior (later replaced by Lynne Wintersteller).
+The cast included Ta'Rea Campbell as Deloris Van Cartier and Hollis Resnik as the Mother superior (later replaced by Lynne Wintersteller).
 A second national tour (non-equity) ran from 2014 to 2015.

 On May 9, 2017, an international tour started at the Marina Bay Sands in Singapore and visited Philippines, China, Japan, and South Korea, closing January 21, 2018 at the Blue Square Interpark Hall in Seoul.
 The cast was led by Dené Hill as Deloris Van Cartier.

-On October 23, 2019, it was announced that the musical would run from July 29, 2020, at the Hammersmith Apollo for 39 performances with Jennifer Saunders in the role of Mother Superior and Whoopi Goldberg as Deloris Van Cartier.
+On October 23, 2019, it was announced that the musical would run from July 29, 2020, at the Hammersmith Apollo in London for 39 performances with Jennifer Saunders in the role of the Mother Superior and Whoopi Goldberg as Deloris Van Cartier.
 The production was delayed twice due to the COVID-19 pandemic and finally played from July 19 to August 28, 2022, with Goldberg no longer involved.
-Full casting was announced on March 18, 2022 where it was confirmed that Beverly Knight would play the role of Van Cartier.
+Full casting was announced on March 18, 2022 where it was confirmed that Beverley Knight would play the role of Van Cartier.

-A third UK and Ireland tour was expected to start on April 21, 2020, at the Leicester Curve Theatre but was also delayed and it is now due to start on June 27, 2022 at the Manchester Palace Theatre.
+A third UK and Ireland tour was expected to start on April 21, 2020, at the Leicester Curve Theatre but was also delayed and started on June 27, 2022 at the Manchester Palace Theatre, playing its final performance on October 5, 2024 at the Liverpool Empire Theatre.

-Other adaptations

-In 2010, the first international adaptation of the show premiered in Germany by Stage Entertainment, who then produced it in The Netherlands, Italy, France and Spain.

-A Brazilian tour, directed by Fernanda Chamma and produced by Stage Entertainment opened in 2015.
-Whoopi Goldberg chose the actress who would play Delores, Karin Hils, and coached her in New York City.
-The tour started on March 5, 2015 at Renault Theater, São Paulo, and remained until 2016.
+A Danish production opened on September 21, 2023, at Det Ny Teater in Copenhagen, with Julie Steincke as Deloris Van Cartier.

+An Asian non-replica tour produced by EMK Productions launched in November 2023, starring Nicole Vanessa Ortiz as Deloris Van Cartier.

+A West End revival played a limited season from March 15 to August 31, 2024 at the Dominion Theatre, with Beverley Knight (March 15-June 8) and Alexandra Burke (June 10-August 31) sharing the role of Deloris Van Cartier, and Ruth Jones making her West End debut as the Mother Superior (March 15-August 3).